Buck Hedges

 Hobbies and Interests

 At the same time, I enjoy both eastern and western martial arts, camping, blacksmithing, paintball, and mounted archery.
 I am as happy working at my computer as I am operating a D-9 bulldozer.
 I can easily stop work in my office, walk into my shop, and forge a knife from a piece of steel.
+Therapy from a rough day at a computer is to go home and ride my horse.

 I am proud to say I really don't fit any stereotype.